July 5, 2018

 In most cases, an injured party is able to receive a designated rate per mile for trips to a doctor’s office, physical therapy clinic and all other medical or chiropractic visits.
 In Michigan, medical mileage is a lifetime benefit.

-Who can help me file a Michigan Auto Accident Claim?
+Who can help me file a Michigan Car Accident Lawsuit or Claim?